hansarnevartdal/bodiless/README.md

 If no `RequiredValue` is defined the response body will be discarded based on the presence of the `RequiredHeader`.

+When this is in place you simply add the header and value when making your request, e.g. in your scripts for K6, Locust, or other load testing tool of choice.
+Regular clients, not using this header, will not notice any difference.

 ### Combining Bodiless with response compression
 Given that you need this, it seems very likely that you should already be using response compression.
-When combining this middleware with dkbajl it is important that the response compression is configured before Bodiless:
+When combining these middlewares it is important that the response compression is configured before Bodiless:

 ```
 app.UseResponseCompression();